 Diablo III was heavily criticised for its itemisation which was eventually improved with the changes made in the Loot 2.0 update.
-Players can expect some changes in Diablo IV which will be welcomed.
+Players can expect some changes with Diablo 4 items which will be welcomed.
 However, it’s worth keeping in mind that the item system is likely to change throughout the game’s development and only as we get closer to release will things start to get fully nailed down.

-Diablo IV will introduce instanced loot which means that when loot drops, only you can see your items.
+Diablo 4 will introduce instanced loot which means that when loot drops, only you can see your Diablo 4 items.
 Other players will only see it once you have picked it up and then dropped it.

 Diablo players will be familiar with the types of equipable items.

 As item quality increases, an item’s affixes will improve and will allow players to dip into areas of their talents that they may not have focused on in their talent tree.
 This will allow players to create more diverse character builds.

 - Legendary: 2 random modifiers and 1 Legendary modifier.

 The top tier items are Mythic Items and only one can be equipped with four Legendary powers per item.
 Legendaries are being designed to offer customised skills beyond the skill system.

 Legendary and Mythic Items

 Legendary items are coloured orange as they were in Diablo 3.
 Most characters will end up wearing legendary and other items as they level up.
 Once a player hits the endgame in Diablo IV, players will be striving for the new Mythic tier of items which are one step up from Legendary.